tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Dynamic Typing

-The members of `myObj` are implicitly typed as number and string respectively, and as we see in the `console.log`, conversion to string happens automatically.
+The members of `myObj` are implicitly typed as `number` and `string` respectively, and as we see in the `console.log`, conversion to string happens automatically.
 JavaScript is interpreted by a JavaScript engine rather than compiled into a static executable format.
 Originally, this had implications on execution speed, as interpreting the program line by line at run time could be slow.
-Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation - and speed is becoming comparable to execution of C++ code that is compiled in advance to native machine code.
+Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation - and speed can sometimes be comparable to execution of C++ code that is compiled in advance to native machine code.
 However, another implication remains.
 It is not type checked by a compiler.
 Thus, type errors cause run-time failures rather than being caught at compile time.
 JavaScript is dynamically typed in that types are associated with values rather than variables.
 That is, a variable that is initially bound to one type, can later be rebound to a different type, e.g.:

 ```javascript
 let i = 123;    // a numeric literal has type number